 Question: Who does the data governing body consist of?

-Answer: Every organization is different dependent on the existing operating model, organizational structure, or appetite for Data Governance.
-It is often defined a little bit differently for every business.
+Answer: Every organization is different depending on the existing operating model, organizational structure, or appetite for Data Governance.
+It is often defined a little bit different for every business.
 In general, however, the program is enabled through a committee or council.
 This can be defined as a group of employees from across the organization including all of the different operational areas, to have an equal vote and contribution, of what is going to be enabled when it comes to data strategy.

 Question: What is the makeup of the departments in the governing body?